ibeljan/ai-agents/Labs/Python/13-MultiAgent-Langraph/workshop/Module-00.md

 Use the steps below to validate that the solution was deployed successfully.

-- [ ] All Azure resources are deployed successfully
 - [ ] You can compile the solution in CodeSpaces or locally
 - [ ] You can start the project and it runs without errors

 ### Common Issues and Troubleshooting

-1. Errors during azd deployment:

-- Service principal "not found" error.
-  - Rerun `azd up`
-- If you are running on Windows with Powershell, you may get:
-  - `"error executing step command 'deploy --all': getting target resource: resource not found: unable to find a resource tagged with 'azd-service-name: ChatServiceWebApi'"`
-  - This is likely because you have used Az CLI before, and have an old default resource group name cached that is different from the one specified during `azd up`.
-  - To resolve this:
-    - Delete `.azure` in the root folder and `.azd` folders in your home directory (`C:\Users\<user name>`).
-    - Start again, but first set resource group explicitly.
-Replace <environment name> in the below with the name you intend to set for your environment:
-      - `azd env set AZURE_RESOURCE_GROUP rg-<environment name>`
-      - Then enter <environment name> when prompted:
-        - `Enter a new environment name: <environment name>`
-      - Run `azd auth login` again
-      - Then run `azd up` again.

 1. Azure OpenAI deployment issues: